DennisTsar/ballast/docs/src/orchid/resources/wiki/modules/ballast-navigation.md

 cannot be used with a tailcard, you must choose one or the other.

-If a Destination includes a path parameter, its value can be accessed like `destination.pathParamters["param"]`, or by using the delegate functions like `val param: String by destination.stringPath()`, `val param: Int? by destination.optionalIntPath()`, etc.
+If a Destination includes a path parameter, its value can be accessed like `destination.pathParameters["param"]`, or by using the delegate functions like `val param: String by destination.stringPath()`, `val param: Int? by destination.optionalIntPath()`, etc.

 ### Query Parameter Format